toolbar23/rufa/README.md

 2. Start the supervisor with `rufa start` (add `--foreground` if you prefer to stay attached).
 3. Launch the desired targets via `rufa target start ...`.
 4. Use `rufa info` to share runtime details (ports, URLs, debug ports) with the agent.
-5. The agent reads `rufa log` or tails specific targets to validate behavior after each change; enable automatic refreshes by running `rufa refresh set auto`.
+5. The agent reads `rufa log` or tails specific targets to validate behavior after each change; refreshes start in `auto` mode by default, so run `rufa refresh set off` if you need to pause them temporarily.
 6. Use `rufa target stop` to halt individual targets or `rufa stop` when the development session ends to clean up.

 ## Notes for Future Enhancements